 Five residents were selected for the trial, based on criteria including having a diagnosis of dementia in its advanced stages, and relatives living too far away to visit regularly.

-“DTA’s team based at La Trobe University provided incredibly helpful and empowering support to staff throughout the project, including a literature review and guidance on evaluation.
+“DTA’s team based at La Trobe University provided incredibly helpful and empowering support to staff throughout the project, including a literature review and guidance on evaluation”, Julie said.

 “This support was essential in us being able to deliver real, tangible results for our residents.”